ieb/tsdb-reporter-osgi/README.md

 # Why not RRD

 RRDTool is format supported by native libraries and tools.
-There is a Java RRD library, but the format it writes is not compatable with RRDTool so the files cant be read.
+There is a Java RRD library, but the format it writes is not compatible with RRDTool so the files cant be read.
 That format and that library do not have universal adoption.
 There are several interface libraries, all of which require the native commands to be executed.
 For that reason, and to manage the risks of a changing format, a custom format was chosen.
-If a stable and widely accepted alternative format is avalable that fits the needs of this bundle is availablem then the custom format should be deprecated.
+If a stable and widely accepted alternative format is available that fits the needs of this bundle is available then the custom format should be deprecated.